 You don't need to jump from attraction to attraction to enjoy your visit to St. John's.
 Spend a day mingling with the locals and basking in the charm and personality of the city.

-Start in the walkable Quidi Vidi Village, a historic former fishing village 15 minutes walk from the heart of town.
+Start in the walkable Quidi Vidi Village, a historic former village located on the shores of a lake right in the middle of town.
 Explore the antique shop and quench your thirst at the Quidi Vidi Brewery, home to the craft beers that Newfoundlanders love.
-Take a brewery tour and let the employees share their love of beer as you sample the goods—especially their Iceberg beer made with pure 25,000-year-old iceberg water.
-Then, if you’re still thirsty, stop in at the Quidi Vidi Inn of Olde, a small pub decorated with knick-knacks from different countries and eras.
+Take a brewery tour and let the employees share their love of beer as you sample the goods.
+Then, if you're still thirsty, stop in at the Quidi Vidi Inn of Olde, a small pub decorated with knick-knacks from different countries and eras.

-Before heading out to enjoy the city’s nightlife, you’ll want to fuel up on some great local food.
-Thankfully, you have plenty of options.
-Acclaimed Chef Jeremy Charles has put St. John’s on the map with his restaurant Raymonds.
-Topping many “best restaurants in Canada” lists, Raymonds is the place to enjoy fine dining made from local seafood and east coast ingredients.
-From the haute cuisine of Bacalao, to the unbeatable brunch at Mallard Cottage, and the comfort foods of Rocket Bakery and Fresh Food, you’re spoilt for choice.
+Before heading out to enjoy the city's nightlife, you'll want to fuel up on some great local food.
+Thankfully, you have options.
+Acclaimed Chef Jeremy Charles has put St. John's on the map with his restaurant Raymonds.
+Topping many "best restaurants in Canada" lists, Raymonds is the place to enjoy fine dining made from local seafood and east coast ingredients.
+From the haute cuisine of Bacalao, to the unbeatable brunch at Mallard Cottage, to the comfort foods of Rocket Bakery and Fresh Food

 Enjoy the outdoors